tkadauke/itunes-api/README.md

 This is especially convenient for integrating into any sort of Home Automation you might have.

-Last confirmed working version of iTunes: `12.2.1`.
+Last confirmed working version of Apple Music: `1.0.6.10`.

 ## Features